×

 Where will I buy groceries and do other shopping in Russia?

 "People living in Russia typically buy groceries and do other shopping at supermarkets, convenience stores, and open-air markets.
 Supermarkets are the most popular option, offering a wide variety of products at competitive prices.
 Convenience stores are also popular, offering a more limited selection of items but often at lower prices.
-Open-air markets are also popular, offering fresh produce and other items at lower prices than supermarkets," commented one expat who moved to Russia.
+Open-air markets are also popular, offering fresh produce and other items at lower prices than supermarkets," remarked one expat in Russia.

 What are the visa & residency requirements in Russia?